Lotus Blossom Cafe

 - Usually plenty of covered, outdoor seating.

-- Service is fast and among the friendliest.
+- Service is the fastest and among the friendliest at Epcot.

 - Food is Panda Express quality.